cn0047/stash/ed/methodologies.md

 * grooming (backlog refinement)
 * daily scrum
 * demo
-* sprint review and retrospective
+* sprint review and retrospective (what to start/stop/continue to do)

 Artifacts: